dinuionica/Johnny_bot/README.md

 $ python3 johnny_bot.py
 ```
 The interaction between user and bot is done with the help of two important packages from python pyttsx3 and
 speechrecongnizer.
 It transforms a text into speech, respectively inverse.
+Automation is very important.